runlaizeng/data-512-final-project/README.md

 2. Coefficient correlation Calculation
 3. Multiple linear regression model prediction

+### Finding

+1. The Bottom 10 happiness countries are Uganda, Yemen, Madagascar, Tanzania, Liberia, Guinea, Rwanda, Benin, Afghanistan, Togo, Syria and Burundi.
+Most of them are African countries.
+2. United States is not in top 10 but in rank 13 with 7.104 Happiness score.
+3. Economy( GDP per Capita), Health( Life Expectancy), and family is most correlated with happiness score.
+The Generosity is least correlated with happiness score.
+4. Freedom and Family influence the Happiness score most with high statically significant and Trust (Government Corruption) influence Happiness score with low statically significant.

 ### Data
 [world-happiness](https://www.kaggle.com/unsdsn/world-happiness/data) the datasets come from [Kaggele](www.kaggele.com).
 The world happiness contains three dataset.
 They are 2015.csv, 2016.csv, and 2017.csv.
 There are 12 varaibles for each data set.
 The varaible names , description and data type is in the following table.